Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

 \section{Introduction}

-Empathic accuracy (EA) measures a person’s ability to correctly identify the internal states of social targets, i.e., the ability to “read people.”
-Evolutionary theories suggest that empathy has played an important role in human society to help increase cooperation and social cohesion \citep{de2008putting}.
-On a personal level, EA is critical to social interactions.
-Impairments in empathy, such as those seen in autism and psychopathy, result in severe deficits in social function \citep{Blair2005}.
-Given its importance related to people's life quality, empathy has become the focus of a growing amount of research in different fields.
+The ability to perceive and understand the emotions and thoughts of others, broadly referred to as empathy, plays an important role in human society by facilitating cooperation and social cohesion \citep{de2008putting}.
+While empathy encompasses multiple components, including sharing in another's emotional experience and concern for others, empathic accuracy (EA) refers to the specific skill of accurately inferring what another person is thinking and feeling in a given moment \citep{Ickes1997}.
+EA is typically measured behaviorally by comparing a perceiver's rating of a target's emotional state to the target's own self-reported emotional experience.
+Given its importance to social interactions and quality of life, EA has become a focal point of research across various fields.
 For example, in social science, EA’s role was examined in developing and maintaining healthy social relationships \citep{sened2017empathic}.
-In clinical research, EA has been used as an index to differentiate individuals with certain psychiatric disorders from health controls \citep{lee2011schizophrenia}.
-Note that the validity of these studies depends on the quality of the inference on EA.
+In clinical research, EA has been used as an index to differentiate individuals with certain psychiatric disorders from healthy controls \citep{lee2011schizophrenia}.
+However, the validity of these studies critically depends on the quality and accuracy of EA measurement.